International Travel Packing List: Your Guide for a Stress-Free Trip

 • Hairbrush and hair ties

-• Hair tools (be sure to check voltage)
+• Hair tools (be sure to check voltage and that they work for international travel)

 • Dry shampoo